Table of Contents

 Standard Library

-Pure comes with a collection of Pure library modules, which includes the standard prelude.
-Right now the library is pretty rudimentary, but it offers the necessary functions to work with the built-in types (including arithmetic and logical operations) and to do most kind of list processing you can find in ML- and Haskell-like languages.
-Please refer to the prelude.pure file for details on the provided operations.
-Also, the beginnings of a system interface can be found in the system.pure module.
-In particular, this also includes operations to do basic I/O. More stuff will be provided in future releases.
+Pure comes with a collection of Pure library modules, which includes the standard prelude (loaded automatically at startup time) and some other modules which can be loaded explicitly with a using clause.
+The prelude offers the necessary functions to work with the built-in types (including arithmetic and logical operations) and to do most kind of list processing you can find in ML- and Haskell-like languages.
+It also provides a collection of basic string and matrix operations.
+Please refer to the prelude.pure file (as well as the modules included there, specifically primitives.pure, matrices.pure and strings.pure) for details on the provided operations.
+Here is a very brief summary of some of the prelude operations which, besides the usual arithmetic and logical operators, are probably used most frequently:

 Interactive Usage

-In interactive mode, the interpreter reads definitions and expressions and processes them as usual.
 The input language is just the same as for source scripts, and hence individual definitions and expressions must be terminated with a semicolon before they are processed.
 For instance, here is a simple interaction which defines the factorial and then uses that definition in some evaluations.
-Input lines begin with ``>'', which is the interpreter's default command prompt:
+Input lines begin with ‘‘>’’, which is the interpreter’s default command prompt:

 > fact 1 = 1;